New Mexico Personal Injury Attorney More than 30 Years of Experience

 Bedsores are a potentially life-threatening medical condition that individuals can develop if they are bedridden, experience mobility limitations, or are confined to a wheelchair.
 According to the Centers for Disease Control, as many as 11% of nursing home residents will develop bedsores at some time during their stay.
 Nursing homes have a responsibility to understand which patients are most at risk of developing bedsores and should take measures to prevent them.
 Sometimes bedsore prevention is rather simple.
 Proper nutrition, proper hydration, and making sure that a resident changes position frequently if he or she has limited mobility can go a long way to preventing bedsores from developing in the first place.

 In some cases, nursing home residents, patients, and individuals develop bedsores due to nursing home neglect or negligence.
 Bedsores can become infected or they can worsen to the point where the wound gets so deep that muscle and bone is exposed.
 If your loved one has suffered from a debilitating bedsore, you and your family may be entitled to seek compensation for your loved one’s medical costs, lost wages, and pain and suffering damages.
 Families may find themselves facing high medical expenses, may have to take time away from work to care for a loved one, and their loved one may suffer immense pain and mobility limitations as a result of a bedsore.
-The Law Office of Brian K. Branch are bedsore lawyers in Santa Fe, New Mexico who work closely with victims and their families to help them seek damages when medical professionals, nursing homes, or caretakers fail to properly prevent or treat bedsores.
+The Law Office of Brian K. Branch, PC are bedsore lawyers in Santa Fe, New Mexico who work closely with victims and their families to help them seek damages when medical professionals, nursing homes, or caretakers fail to properly prevent or treat bedsores.

 Pressure Ulcer Warning Signs, Prevention, and Prognosis